 7. Barbell Bent Over Row

-It generates a higher muscle activation from the upper to lower back than other rowing exercises – demonstrated in a comparative analysis published by the Journal of Strength & Conditioning Research.2 Comparison of different rowing exercises: trunk muscle activation and lumbar spine motion, load, and stiffness – National Library of Medicine
+A study published by the Journal of Strength & Conditioning Research has shown that the bent-over row generates a higher muscle activation from the upper to lower back than other rowing exercises.2 Comparison of different rowing exercises: trunk muscle activation and lumbar spine motion, load, and stiffness – National Library of Medicine

-- Push your hips back and lean your torso forward while maintain flat black.
+- Push your hips back and lean your torso forward while maintaining flat black.
 It’s your starting position.

 - Pull the bar toward your stomach until you feel the contraction in your back muscles.

-- You can hold the bar for a couple of seconds before your extend your elbows to return in the starting position.
+- You can hold the bar for a couple of seconds before you extend your elbows to return to the starting position.

 - Do four sets of 12, 10, 8, and 6 reps.

-- Grab a v-handle and put it under the bar so you can lift weight.
+- Grab a V-handle and put it under the bar so you can lift the weight.

 - Stand between the bar with your feet slightly wider than hip-width apart.